olcf/olcf-test-harness/docs/_sources/user_guide/launching.rst.txt

 ------------

 To launch the OLCF Test Harness (OTH) you must first access the harness code.
-This can be done in two ways: by obtaining your own copy of the code or using the centralized harness code that will be available on each system under test.
+This can be done in two ways: by obtaining your own copy of the code or using the centralized harness code that is available on most OLCF systems.

 Option 1: Using the centralized (pre-built) OTH
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^